 Step 1 - Getting it on Paper (Or Online)

 So now, we have a good idea of what got us into debt.
 And we know that time is critical.
 If we spend the next decade living paycheck to paycheck, it’s gonna seriously affect our life later.

-But we need a strategic plan to get from point A (now), to point B (debt free)?
+But like any journey, we need a plan to get from point A (now), to point B (debt free)?

 Good, now you’ll need your bank statement.
 You want to capture every nickel you’re spending, and put it into a category.

 Don’t be surprised, if your expenses are higher than your income.
 It happens.
 But we’re gonna start reversing that.

 Now that you can see where your money’s going, you’ll need to make some decisions on where you might cut back, and what your priorities are.

 So if this is gonna affect your lifestyle and your spending, you want to have buy-in from whoever else spends money.